 Keeping Track of your Certificates

 We strongly recommend that you store all of your certificates locally and don’t remove them for any reason.

-The certificate can be set to use by default.
-That means that all applications will use this certificate if another isn’t specified in App settings.
+The certificate can be set to default.
+That means that all applications will use this certificate unless another is specified in App settings.
 Check Default to make the certificate used by default.